-This year the Radiological Society of North America (RSNA) will hold its annual meeting in Chicago marking the organization's 100th anniversary.
-The RSNA is the world's largest annual medical meeting with attendance estimated at 55,000 people.
-The five day event includes two large exhibition halls presenting medical device products and a full schedule of presentations and education.
-The program starts Sunday, Nov 29th and runs thru Thursday Dec.
+This year the Radiological Society of North America (RSNA) will hold its annual meeting in Chicago, marking the organization's 100th anniversary.
+The RSNA is the world's largest annual medical meeting, with attendance estimated at 55,000 people.
+The five-day event includes two large exhibition halls presenting medical device products and a full schedule of presentations and education.
+The program starts Sunday, Nov 29th, and runs through Thursday, Dec.
 3rd.

-Since this is a really big show, I have included a map Link to help you find us.
+Since this is a massive show, I have included a map Link to help you find us.
 Our booth, #6563, is located in the far end of North Building, Hall B, just past the end of the Philips booth and directly across from North Cafe.

 Lessons Learned from XRT/Hyperthermia